Snowies Alpine Huts & Blue Waterholes

 Overview

 Discover the High Plains and karst landscapes of Kosciuszko National Park on this 2-day hiking adventure around Blue Waterholes.
 Visit historic alpine huts, walk through stunning limestone gorges and discover waterfalls feeding into crystal-clear swimming holes.
-With opportunities to explore hidden caves, relax in natural hot springs, and take in breathtaking views of the Brindabellas, this trip is perfect for those seeking a unique and immersive wilderness experience.
+With opportunities to explore hidden caves and take in breathtaking views of the Brindabellas, this trip is perfect for those seeking a unique and immersive wilderness experience.

 Join us for an overnight outdoor escape that combines both adventure and relaxation.